tomas-tazar/Star-Constellation-Mapping/README.md

 To run the code *properly* you have to first install the **svgwrite** library: [Mozman's svgwrite library](https://github.com/mozman/svgwrite)

 To install simply go into your python directory and ` pip install svgwrite `

+## Further plans

+Integrating a responsive GUI which is able to display the SVGs without the user having to navigate through his file directory

+Improving clarity of stars in image, adding possible background noise for a more realistic feel